Utility helicopter: Military

 In military terms, a utility helicopter is an aircraft designed to transport troops, but is versatile in performing various combat roles.
 These tasks include command and control, logistics, casualty evacuation, and fire support.
 The defining characteristics of these helicopters are lightweight frames capable of quick maneuvers, and space, for transporting troops and cargo.
 Common types of cargo include ammunition, weapons, and food.

 These aircraft play a crucial role in military operations by providing defensive capabilities in scenarios of evacuation and cargo transportation, as well as offensive roles in fire support and surveillance.
-Their ability to adapt to different mission requirements contribute significantly to the success of military objectives.
+Their ability to adapt to different mission requirements contributes significantly to the success of military objectives.